 The floor carpets could be designed with abstract shapes or universe-themed patterns.
 Regardless, avoid the aesthetic dullness of common office spaces.

 Group exercises in the mornings and afternoons offer various benefits for a workforce.
 For starters, it wakes people up mentally and removes the brain fog that oftentimes affects their productivity and ability to solve problems on the spot.

 You don’t need any special equipment to start group exercises in the workplace.
 While jumping jacks and jogging aren’t exactly indoor-friendly activities, you can start yoga and meditation sessions for those who want to take a break and relax their mind from the burdens of daily workloads.

 Take note that it doesn’t need to be an exercise.
 Anything that requires you to physically move, such as a dance party, should be a welcomed activity.

 People get cranky when they’re hungry.
 While this isn’t a universal truth, it’s common enough to merit attention.

 Stocking your snack room with chips, coffee, condiments, and utensils is far cheaper than losing your valued employees.
-The snacks can also create a central point for conversation between employees.
+The snacks can also create a central point for a conversation between employees.
 And because there are snacks in the office, people don’t have to rush outside to grab a bite whenever they feel hungry.

 4. Start Fun and Friendly Competitions

-Whether it’s playing team versus team video games or some classic picnic games, competition can shake things up and add something new and fun to the work week.
+Whether it’s playing team versus team video games or some classic picnic games, competition can shake things up and add something new and fun to the workweek.

-In addition, friendly competitions can encourage team-building and rapport, which ultimately leads to a better functioning workforce.
+Also, friendly competitions can encourage team-building and rapport, which ultimately leads to a better functioning workforce.
 Add rewards to your competitions to up the stakes and encourage a greater degree of participation.